open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspecpodsecuritycontextselinuxoptions">seLinuxOptions</a></b></td>
         <td>object</td>
         <td>
-          The SELinux context to be applied to all containers.<br/>
+          The SELinux context to be applied to all containers.
+If unspecified, the container runtime will allocate a random SELinux context for each container.
+May also be set in SecurityContext.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecpodsecuritycontextseccompprofile">seccompProfile</a></b></td>
         <td>object</td>
         <td>
-          The seccomp options to use by the containers in this pod.<br/>
+          The seccomp options to use by the containers in this pod.
+Note that this field cannot be set when spec.os.name is windows.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>supplementalGroups</b></td>
         <td>[]integer</td>
         <td>
-          A list of groups applied to the first process run in each container, in addition to the container's <br/>
+          A list of groups applied to the first process run in each container, in addition to the container's primary GID, the fsGroup (if specified), and group memberships defined in the container image for th<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecpodsecuritycontextsysctlsindex">sysctls</a></b></td>
         <td>[]object</td>
         <td>
-          Sysctls hold a list of namespaced sysctls used for the pod.<br/>
+          Sysctls hold a list of namespaced sysctls used for the pod.
+Pods with unsupported sysctls (by the container runtime) might fail to launch.
+Note that this field cannot be set when spec.os.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecpodsecuritycontextwindowsoptions">windowsOptions</a></b></td>
         <td>object</td>
         <td>
-          The Windows specific settings applied to all containers.<br/>
+          The Windows specific settings applied to all containers.
+If unspecified, the options within a container's SecurityContext will be used.<br/>
         </td>
         <td>false</td>
       </tr></tbody>